-Slopes are a major factor related to loss-of-control and tipover accidents, which can result in severe injury or death.
+Slopes are a major factor related to loss-of-control and tip over accidents, which can result in severe injury or death.
 Operation on all slopes requires extra caution.
 If you feel uneasy on a slope, do not operate on it.

-Control of a walk-behind or ride-on machine sliding on a slope will not be regained by the application of the brake.
+Control of a zero-turn riding mower sliding on a slope will not be regained by the application of the brake.
 The main reasons for loss of control are: insufficient tire grip on the ground, speed too fast, inadequate braking, the type of machine is unsuitable for its task, lack of awareness of the ground conditions, incorrect hitching and load distribution.

-- 1. Mow up and down slopes, not across. - 2.
+- 1. Avoid turning down slopes; if possible turn up slopes. - 2.
 Watch for holes, ruts, or bumps.
 Uneven terrain could overturn the unit.
 Tall grass can hide obstacles. - 3.
 Choose a slow speed so that you will not have to stop or change speeds while on the slope. - 4.
 Do not mow on wet grass.
-Tires may loose traction. - 5.
-Always keep unit in gear especially when traveling down slopes.
-Do not shift to neutral and coast downhill. - 6.
+Tires may lose traction. - 5.
+Do NOT operate down slope towards or near water, retaining walls, or drop-offs. - 6.
 Avoid starting, stopping, or turning on a slope.
-If tires lose traction, disengage the blade(s) and proceed slowly straight down the slope. - 7.
+If machine stops forward motion on a slope, stop the blades and drive slowly off the slope. - 7.
 Keep all movement on slopes slow and gradual.
 Do not make sudden changes in speed or direction, which could cause the machine to rollover. - 8.
 Use extra care while operating machines with grass catchers or other attachments; they can affect the stability of the unit.
 Do not use on steep slopes. - 9.
 Do not try to stabilize the machine by putting your foot on the ground (ride-on units). - 10.
 Do not mow near drop-offs, ditches, or embankments.
 The mower could suddenly turn over if a wheel is over the edge of a cliff or ditch, or if an edge caves in.
+Give yourself a minimum of two mower widths of clearance around these hazards.

 - 11. Do not use grass catchers on steep slopes. - 12.
 Do not mow slopes you cannot back up. - 13.
-See your authorized dealer/retailer for recommendations of wheel weights or counterweights to improve stability. - 14.
-Remove obstacles such as rocks, tree limbs, etc. - 15.
+Remove obstacles such as rocks, tree limbs, etc. - 14.
 Use slow speed.
-Tires may lose traction on slopes even through the brakes are functioning properly. - 16.
-Do not turn on slopes unless necessary, and then, turn slowly and gradually downhill, if possible.
+Tires may lose traction on slopes even through the brakes are functioning properly. - 15.
+Do not turn on slopes unless necessary, and then, turn slowly and gradually up slopes, if possible.